rogerxu/rogerxu.github.io/_posts/2012-10-30-javascript-tips.md

 _Q: Are objects passed by value or by reference?
 Does the type of object matter?_

 _Q: What does it mean to chain functions in jQuery?_

+_Q: How do JavaScript timers work?
+What is a drawback of JavaScript timers?_

+Timers allow you to execute code at a set time or repeatedly using an interval.
+This is accomplished with the `setTimeout`, `setInterval`, and `clearInterval` functions.
+The `setTimeout(function, delay)` function initiates a timer that calls a specific function after the delay; it returns an id value that can be used to access it later.
+The `setInterval(function, delay)` function is similar to the `setTimeout` function except that it executes repeatedly on the delay and only stops when cancelled.
+The `clearInterval(id)` function is used to stop a timer.
+Timers can be tricky to use since they operate within a single thread, thus events queue up waiting to execute.

+_Q: How do you organize your JavaScript code?_

+The key concept here is to get an idea of how the candidate maintains and designs code.
+Do they design code that is specific to an application with no possible reuse?
+Do they use class inheritance or the module pattern to build reusable code?
+These approaches allow multiple developers to work on a project without stepping on their coworkers' toes.
+In addition, testing modular code or classes is easier to approach than a jumbled mess of code thrown together (look around the Web, and you’ll find plenty of examples).